jayden11/QuantEcon.site/index.rst

     <br>

-    <p>QuantEcon is an organization run by economists for economists with the aim
-    of coordinating distributed development of high quality open source code for all forms of quantitative economic
+    <p>QuantEcon is an organization dedicated to improving economic modeling by enhancing the coding skills and computational tool set of economists through development of and exposure to modern open source computational methods for research, econometrics, and decision making.</p>

-    modeling.
-QuantEcon is supported financially by the <a href="http://www.sloan.org/">Alfred P. Sloan Foundation</a>. </p>
+    <p>QuantEcon is supported financially by the <a href="http://www.sloan.org/">Alfred P. Sloan Foundation</a> and is a <a href="http://www.numfocus.org/">NumFocus</a> fiscsally sponsored project.</p>

     <ul id="coa-home">
         <li>